kbase/kb_sdk/doc/Module_builder.md

 ## Examples:

-    kb-mobu init MyModule
+    kb-sdk init MyModule

 Creates an empty module named MyModule.
 This has just the bare components needed to build a repo - just the Typespec file and a bare Makefile.
 You'll need to fill out the Makefile with some options.

-    kb-mobu init -e -l Perl MyModule
+    kb-sdk init -e -l Perl MyModule

 Creates a module with an example written in Perl.
 With the example written, you should be able to just enter the module's directory and run 'make' to build the module.

-    kb-mobu init -v -e -l Perl -u my_user_name MyModule
+    kb-sdk init -v -e -l Perl -u my_user_name MyModule

 Creates a complete example that also tailors the module to your user name.

 # Create a GitHub repository for your module

 Since functionality in KBase is pulled into KBase from public GitHub repositories, you will need to put your module code into a  GitHub repository.
 With git installed, this is easy to do.
 First you can commit your module code into a local git repository.
-Go into the directory where your module code is, git add all files created by kb-mobu, and commit with some commit message.
+Go into the directory where your module code is, git add all files created by kb-sdk, and commit with some commit message.
 This creates a git repository locally.

     cd MyModule
     git init